quasarframework/quasar/docs/src/pages/quasar-cli-vite/commands-list.md

 ## Info
 The Quasar CLI is equipped with a stable combination of multiple NPM build packages (Webpack, Vue, etc) which gets updated frequently after heavy testing.

-In order for you to see what versions of Node, NPM, Quasar CLI, Quasar, Vue, Webpack, Cordova, Babel and many more, issue this command in a Quasar project folder:
+In order for you to see what versions of Node, Quasar CLI, Quasar, Vue (and many others) you are using, issue this command in a Quasar project folder:

 ``` bash
 $ quasar info
 ```